John E. Davis (architect)

 John Eayres Davis (August 4, 1891 – January 2, 1961) was a college football player and a notable architect in Birmingham, Alabama.

 Auburn University

 Davis was a prominent fullback for the Auburn Tigers of Auburn University from 1907 to 1911.
+In 1915, John Heisman selected him for his list of the 30 greatest Southern football players.

 1910

 Davis was captain in 1910.
 Auburn was co-champion of the Southern Intercollegiate Athletic Association (SIAA).

 1911

 He was selected All-Southern in 1911.

 Architect

 Davis was an architect of the firm of Warren, Knight & Davis in Birmingham.
 He had previously worked in Detroit.